Associative and central simple algebras

 The library syntax is GEN algchar(GEN al).

-Given an element b in al, returns its characteristic polynomial as a polynomial in the variable v.
-If al is a table algebra output by algtableinit or if abs = 1, returns the absolute characteristic polynomial of b, which is an element of 𝔽p[v] or ℚ[v]; if al is a central simple algebra output by alginit and abs = 0, returns the reduced characteristic polynomial of b, which is an element of K[v] where K is the center of al.
+Given an element b in al (Hamilton quaternions if omitted), returns its characteristic polynomial as a polynomial in the variable v.
+If al is a table algebra output by algtableinit or if abs = 1, returns the absolute characteristic polynomial of b, which is an element of 𝔽p[v], ℚ[v] or ℝ[v]; if al is omitted or a central simple algebra output by alginit and abs = 0, returns the reduced characteristic polynomial of b, which is an element of K[v] where K is the center of al.

 ? al = alginit(nfinit(y), [-1,-1]); \\ (-1,-1)Q